-FTEJerez and its predecessor, located in the UK, have been associated with British Airways for more than 25 years.
-The school is well aware of the responsibility it undertakes in moulding the selected BA trainees into first class pilots and the future captains of the airline.
+FTEJerez is proud to once again have been chosen by BA as one of its cadet pilot training providers.
+Having been associated with British Airways for more than 25 years, the school is well aware of the responsibility it undertakes in moulding the selected BA trainees into first class pilots and the future captains of the airline.
 The company is confident that its experience as well as the training environment, infrastructure, equipment, facilities and expertise will allow it to deliver the quality training demanded by BA.

 10 Good reasons why you should start your British Airways career with FTEJerez

-Training to become a British Airways pilot is very demanding.
+- Training to become a British Airways pilot is very demanding.
 At FTEJerez everything is on campus and within walking distance.
-Therefore you don’t loose any time commuting, your room will be cleaned and three cooked meals per day will be provided to enable you to dedicate the necessary time to excel at the course.
+Therefore you don’t lose any time commuting, your room will be cleaned and three cooked meals per day will be provided to enable you to dedicate the necessary time to excel at the course.

-Thanks to the year-round favourable climate in the south of Spain, adverse weather is unlikely to cause any delay in your flight training.
+- Thanks to the year-round favourable climate in the south of Spain, adverse weather is unlikely to cause any delay in your flight training.
 As a result, FTEJerez guarantees that any additional costs as a result of weather related delays will be covered by the college.

 Once you have submitted your application there are three possible outcomes:

-Your application is successful and you will proceed to the next phase of the British Airways Future Pilot Programme selection process
+- Your application is successful and you will proceed to the next phase of the British Airways Future Pilot Programme selection process.

-Your application is unsuccessful, but you meet our criteria to be able to apply for the Airline First Officer Programme
+- Your application is unsuccessful, but you meet our criteria to be able to apply for the Airline First Officer Programme.

-Your application is unsuccessful and you don’t meet our criteria to be considered for a place on our Airline First Officer Programme
+- Your application is unsuccessful and you don’t meet our criteria to be considered for a place on our Airline First Officer Programme.

 There will be a large number of applicants and therefore it will take a while to thoroughly assess all applications.
 Once we have assessed all applications, we will inform you personally of the outcome.
 You will understand that with the huge volume of applications, unfortunately we will be unable to offer individual feedback.